-- 1. Inventories and investment properties were pledged as collaterals for the aforementioned borrowings as of December 31, 2023 and 2022, and key management also provided guarantees.
+- 1. Inventories and investment properties were pledged as collaterals for the aforementioned borrowings, and key management also provided guarantees.
 Please refer to Note 7.2. - 2.
 Please refer to Note 8 for the assets pledged as collaterals for the long-term borrowings.